aimenabdulaziz/sudoku/README.md

 ## Compilation
-To compile `sudoku`, `fuzzSudoku`, `create`, or `solve`, run `make` or `make all`.
+To compile `sudoku`, `fuzzSudoku`, `create`, and `solve`, run `make` or `make all`.

-To compile only one program, run `make program`, where program is the name of the program.
+To compile only one program, run `make program`, where `program` is the name of the specific program you want to compile.

 Run tests with `make test`.
-See `TESTING.md` for more details.
+See `TESTING.md` for more details about all the testings we have performed.

-To test `sudoku` valgrind, run `make valgrind`.
+To test `sudoku` for memory leak, run `make valgrind`.
 We have added a test case in the `Makefile`, but feel free to modify that and test with your preferred test case.

-To clean all the files created during compilation and testing, run `make clean`.
+To clean up all the files created during compilation and testing, run `make clean`.

 ## Extra credit
 A GUI that shows how our algorithm runs by showing the state of the board.
 Written in python.